 Learn More About Me

-I am a Registered Licensed Professional Counselor Intern and a Nationally Certified Counselor (NCC).
+I am a Professional Counselor Associate and a Nationally Certified Counselor (NCC).
 I hold a Master’s degree in Clinical Mental Health Counseling from Portland State University and a Bachelor’s degree in Psychology, also from Portland State University.
 In my work as a counselor, I draw from the integrated theoretical frameworks of Person-Centered Therapy, Feminist Theory and Internal Family Systems.

 In my free time, I like to engage in purposeful acts of Self-care, such as hiking, backpacking and gardening.
 I love dogs and trying new restaurants around Portland.
 I love meeting new people and getting to know them on a deeper level, and so, I find myself so fortunate to have found this line of work!